casperjs/casperjs/docs/modules/casper.rst

         this.test.assertTitle('Popup title');
     });

+    // this will set the popup DOM as the main active one only for time the
+    // step closure being executed
+    casper.withPopup(0, function() {
+        this.test.assertTitle('Popup title');
+    });

+    // this will set the popup DOM as the main active one only for time the
+    // step closure being executed
+    casper.withPopup({windowName: "mainPopup", title:'Popup title', url:'http://foo.bar/'}, function() {
+        this.test.assertTitle('Popup title');
+    });

     // next step will automatically revert the current page to the initial one casper.then(function() {
         this.test.assertTitle('Main page title');